XP20/AlacrittyBackground/README.md

 An app that hooks into the foreground window change event and minimizes other windows when you focus alacritty so that you can see your wallpaper (background).

-I perrsonally use alacritty in fullscreen mode, which is achieved with:
+I like to use alacritty in fullscreen like this:

 ```yml
 window: